Ising model and s-embeddings of planar graphs: Definitions and preliminaries

-\item {\bf Critical Ising model on double-periodic graphs.} For a double-periodic planar weighted graph~$(G,x)$ carrying the Ising model, the first natural question is to find an algebraic condition on the weights~$x_e$ describing the critical point.
+\item {\bf Critical Ising model on {doubly periodic} graphs.} For a {doubly periodic} planar weighted graph~$(G,x)$ carrying the Ising model, the first natural question is to find an algebraic condition on the weights~$x_e$ describing the critical point.
 This was done in~\cite{Li} and~\cite{cimasoni-duminil}, we refer the reader to the latter paper for more details.
 Clearly, this condition does \emph{not} fix an embedding of the graph into~$\C$.
-The question of finding special embeddings that would allow to prove the conformal invariance of a given critical double-periodic Ising model was posed by Duminil-Copin and Smirnov~\cite[Question~8.5]{duminil-smirnov} shortly after the papers~\cite{ChSmi1,ChSmi2} appeared but remained open until recently.
-The answer is provided by the following lemma (and Theorem~\ref{thm:FK-conv}). \end{itemize} \begin{lemma} Let~$(G,x)$ be a double-periodic graph carrying a critical Ising model.
-There exists a unique (up to a multiplicative constant and the conjugation) double-periodic solution~$\cX$ of the equation~\eqref{eq:3-terms} such that the corresponding function~$\cQ_\cX$ is also double-periodic.
+The question of finding special embeddings that would allow to prove the conformal invariance of a given critical {doubly periodic} Ising model was posed by Duminil-Copin and Smirnov~\cite[Question~8.5]{duminil-smirnov} shortly after the papers~\cite{ChSmi1,ChSmi2} appeared but remained open until recently.
+The answer is provided by the following lemma (and Theorem~\ref{thm:FK-conv}). \end{itemize} \begin{lemma} Let~$(G,x)$ be a {doubly periodic} graph carrying a critical Ising model.
+There exists a unique (up to a multiplicative constant and the conjugation) {doubly periodic} solution~$\cX$ of the equation~\eqref{eq:3-terms} such that the corresponding function~$\cQ_\cX$ is also {doubly periodic}.
 Moreover, the s-embedding~$\cS_\cX$ constructed from~$\cX$ is proper. \end{lemma} \begin{proof} This lemma appeared in~\cite[Lemma~13]{KLRR} in the bipartite dimer model context.
 For the completeness of the exposition we sketch its proof below staying in the Ising model terminology.